HN Debrief

 • OpenNIC

-Mentioned as an existing alternative DNS root project in response to calls for a freer internet infrastructure.
+Cited as an existing alternative DNS root project in response to calls for a freer parallel internet infrastructure.

 • Decentralized web

-Shared as a general reference for decentralized alternatives to the mainstream web.
+Shared as a broad reference point for alternatives to centralized web platforms.

 • NomadNet on GitHub

-Given as a peer-to-peer alternative to the web and mainstream social platforms.
+Given as a peer-to-peer alternative for experimenting outside the conventional web platform model.